ahmed-ayyyman/Sheep-Game/README.md

-# Pig Game
+# Sheep Game

-A simple web-based dice game for two players, inspired by the classic "Pig" game.
+A simple web-based dice game for two players, inspired by the classic "Sheep" game.
 The first player to reach 50 points wins!

 ## Features